aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 ...
 ```

-When a theory is published, owners are given to the propositions in the theory.
+When a theory is published, owners are given to the propositions in
-The `readtheory` command also informs the author about this in advance,
+the theory.
+The `readtheory` command also informs the author about
-in case the author wishes to include NewOwner and NewRights items.
+this in advance, in case the author wishes to include NewOwner and
-There are actual two kinds of ownership: ownership of the "pure" proposition
+NewRights items.
+There are actually two kinds of ownership: ownership
-(shared throughout all theories) and ownership within the new theory.
+of the "pure" proposition (shared throughout all theories) and
+ownership within the new theory.

 ```
 readdraft tgtsd